memgraph/orb/docs/events.md

 ### Event `mouse-click`

-Event is emitted on mouse click within the canvas.
-If there is graph object (node or edge) at the mouse click position, `NODE_CLICK` and `EDGE_CLICK` events will be triggered too.
+The event is emitted on a mouse click within the canvas.
+If there is a graph object (node or edge) at the mouse click position, `NODE_CLICK` and `EDGE_CLICK` events will be triggered too.

 ```typescript
 orb.events.on(OrbEventType.MOUSE_CLICK, (event) => {